All dogs over 6 months old must be registered with Council and microchipped. This is a legal requirement under the Dog Control Act 2000.

 - Proves legal ownership if your dog is stolen

-Pro tip: Add a second tag with your contact details to your dog’s collar so people can contact you directly if they find your dog.
+Tip: Add a second tag to your dog’s collar with your phone number so anyone who finds your dog can contact you directly.

 Keeping Your Details Current

-Council keeps records of your dog’s details (name, age, sex, breed, colour, registration class, microchip number) and your contact information (name, date of birth, addresses, phone, email).
+We hold records of your dog’s details (name, age, sex, breed, colour, registration class, microchip number) and your contact information (name, date of birth, address, phone, email).

 You must update Council within 14 days if: